Helioviewer-Project/helios/README.md

 ## Development Without Docker (not recommended)
 If you want to do development without docker, you need nodejs/npm and python installed.
-It's doable, but it's a hassle since you have to manage at least 3 different processes.
+It's doable, but it's a hassle since you have to manage at least 3 different processes:
+The back end API server, the front end client server, and the javascript bundler.

 1. clone the repository
 ```